vjv2903/Concurrency-Problems/README.md

 The goal of this problem is for you to appreciate the use of threads and synchronisation techniques.
 There are no strict restrictions on the output format, as long as the simulation functions smoothly and displays appropriate messages.

+## Ober Cab Services
+Ober is a new cab service, which needs your help to implement the simple system.
+The requirements of the system are as follows given N cabs, M riders and K payment servers you need to implement a working system which ensures correctness and idempotency.
+Each cab has one driver.
+In Ober, payments by the riders should be done in Payment Servers only.
+Ober provides two types of cab services namely pool and premier ride.
+In pool ride maximum of two riders can sharea cab whereas in premier ride only one rider.
+There are four states for a cab namely waitState ​ (no rider in cab), ​ onRidePremier​ , ​ onRidePoolFull ​ (pool ride with two riders), ​ onRidePoolOne​ (pool ride with only one rider).
+As a part of this system you need to implement the following functionalities.
+  1. Riders​ :
+    a.
+BookCab: This function takes three inputs namely ​ cabType ​ , maxWaitTime , ​ ​ RideTime ​ .
+If the rider doesn’t find any cab (all cabs are in usage) until ​ maxWaitTime ​ he exits from the system with ​ TimeOut message.
+    b.
+MakePayment: This function should be called by rider only after the end of the ride.
+If all the K payment servers are busy, then the rider should wait for the payment servers to get free.
+After payment is done rider can exit from the system.
+  2. Drivers​ :
+    a.
+AcceptRide: If ride is premier cab in ​ waitState ​ should accept ride and change its state to ​ onRidePremier . ​ If the ride is pool and there is a cab with state ​ onRidePoolOne ​ then that cab should accept the ride and changes its state to ​ onRidePoolFull ​ .
+If the ride is pool and there is no cab with the state ​ onRidePoolOne ​ then cab in wait state should accept ride and change its state to ​ onRidePoolOne . ​ Assume that there is no time gap between accept rider and pickup rider, i.e., ride starts immediately after accepting ride.
+If there are multiple cabs available with required state take any random cab.
+    b.
+OnRide: When pool cab is on ride and state is ​ onRidePoolOne ​ then driver can accept another pool ride.
+No new rider is accepted when cab is on premier ride.
+    c.
+EndRide: The driver ends the ride after completion of the ​ RideTime ​ of the rider.
+If the ride is a premier it goes to ​ waitState ​ (ready to accept new rides) once ride is done.
+If cab’s state is ​ onRidePoolOne ​ then driver ends the ride and goes to ​ waitState . ​ If cab’s state is onRidePoolFull ​ then it goes to ​ onRidePoolOne ​ state (Notably, it can accept another pool rider).
+Driver or cab need not wait for the payment to be done by the rider.
+  3. Payment Servers:
+    a.
+Accept payment: Payment servers accepts a payment and assume the payment time is constant for all the riders.